Motteo1/alx-higher_level_programming/0x0A-python-inheritance/README.md

 9. Implement str to print
 10. Class Square that inherits Rectangle; initialize size and use area
 11. Implement area and print
+12. 100- class MyInt that inherits from int; inverts == ans != operations
+13. 101- set attribute to object if possible

 ### Environment
 * Language: Python 3.4.3